C.R.E.A.M.: Release and reception

 The song has received universal acclaim from music critics, calling it one of the best songs on Enter the Wu-Tang.
 Brody Kenny of Consequence of Sound called it "iconic and somber" and praised Inspectah Deck's verse, describing him as the most underrated member of the group (having never had a RZA-produced classic solo album).
 The song was described as a "classic" by Classic Hip Hop Magazine in their review of the album in 2018.
 When reviewing Enter the Wu-Tang in 2013 for its 20th anniversary, Jason Lipshultz of Billboard praised the production, calling it "still devastatingly layered."
 Lipshultz found it to be an odd choice to place the track between two less serious tracks ("Wu-Tang Clan Ain't Nothin' Ta Fuck Wit" and "Method Man") but found it to be "the beauty of the Wu: after entertaining listeners with braggadocio and jokes, they can flip the switch and deliver poignant realism."

 Since its release, multiple publications have listed "C.R.E.A.M." among the best hip-hop songs of all time, with some even describing it as one of the greatest songs of all time.
 In 2011, Time included the song on its list of the All-Time 100 Greatest Songs.
 ThoughtCo. ranked the song number 20 on their list of the 100 Best Rap Songs of All Time.
 Their description reads "Never has there been a wildly influential hip-hop song so soothing by a group so blunt as Wu-Tang's "C.R.E.A.M."
 That is the genius of The RZA."
 In 2012, Rolling Stone magazine ranked the song number 11 on its list of The 50 Greatest Hip-Hop Songs of All Time, writing "Part of Wu-Tang's greatness was their messy, multitudinous sprawl, but the best song on their debut is ruthlessly efficient: just two breathless verses, plus the catchiest acronym in history, laying out the ground rules of street capitalism."
-The magazine would later include it in their 2021 revised list of the 500 Greatest Songs of All Time at number 107.
+The magazine later included it in their 2021 revised list of the 500 Greatest Songs of All Time at number 107.
 The song was also included on The Source magazine's 100 Best Rap Singles list in 2015.
 The song was voted number 13 on VH1's 100 Greatest Hip-Hop Songs list in 2008.

 Music video

 The music video was directed by Ralph McDaniels.
 The video for "C.R.E.A.M." features the members of the Wu-Tang Clan starting off at the projects in Staten Island and moving on to a more lavish lifestyle of champagne and Mercedes.
-The video for this single also features classic early '90s urban New York styles of dress, as the majority of the people in the video are wearing goose-downs, Champion hoodies, black skullies, and either white or black Timberlands.
+The video for this single also features classic early '90s urban New York styles of dress, as the majority of the people in the video are wearing goose-downs, Champion hoodies, black skullies, and either wheat or black Timberlands.